 FAQ (Frequently Asked Questions)

-It’s not the famous cork stopper to put in the pot while cooking the octopus, but rather letting it cool in its cooking water.
+It is definitely not the famous cork stopper trick to put in the pot while the octopus cooks, but rather to let it cool in its cooking water.